Artmann/containly/README.md

 ### Testing

-Using dependecy injection makes mocking in tests super easy.
+Using dependecy injection makes unit testing your code that much easier.

 ```ts
 class UserRepository {